Contact:

 Drilling rig

-Definition: What is meant by drilling rig
+Definition: What is meant by a drilling rig?

 Design and operating principle of a drilling rig

 Drilling rigs consist of a drive, feed, tool holder, and the actual drilling tool.
 The interaction of torque, speed, impact energy, and feed force determines drilling progress, dimensional accuracy, and edge quality.
+Equally decisive are the stiffness of the guidance, the runout of the spindle, and the correct pairing of tool bond and substrate hardness.

 Main components

 • Drive unit: electric motor, hydraulic or compressed-air drive; with core drilling rigs often infinitely variable.
+Pay attention to sufficient power reserves under load.

 How it works in practice